Skip to main content

 Alternaria

-A fast-growing mold commonly found in damp areas and after water damage.
+A fast-growing mold common in damp areas and after water damage.
+The home-side pattern: under sinks, around windows that condensate every winter morning, behind the washer.

 Common reactions: